Conflict of Interest

 UMaine Policy & Procedures

-The University of Maine’s revised Policies and Procedures for Financial Disclosures and Conflicts of Interest in Extramurally Sponsored Activities (PDF), applies to all University employees and students who serve as investigators on proposals submitted to external sponsors on or after April 1, 2013, and to all University investigators applying for or receiving PHS funding from a grant, cooperative agreement, or contract on or after August 24, 2012.
+The University of Maine’s revised Policies and Procedures for Financial Disclosures and Conflicts of Interest in Extramurally Sponsored Activities (PDF), applies to all University employees and students who serve as investigators on proposals submitted to external sponsors.
+As described in the memo UMaine Conflicts of Interest Training Requirements (PDF), the policy applies equally to UMaine investigators, and investigators at other University of Maine System (UMS) campuses (‘UMS investigators’) who wish to submit through, or collaborate with UMaine on an extramural funding request.

 In brief, UMaine’s FCOI policy requires that prior to submitting a request for extramural funding each Investigator named in a proposal successfully complete the Collaborative Institutional Training Initiative (CITI) FCOI training and certify whether s/he has a significant financial interest related to the proposed activity.
 Any investigator having such an interest must complete a Significant Financial Interest Disclosure Form (PDF) and in certain circumstances follow an approved Conflict Resolution Plan.
 Individuals not listed as investigators in proposals who later assume such roles through hiring, promotion, or other means are required to complete CITI FCOI training, certify their financial interests and make any applicable disclosures prior to commencing work on the project.